Puyŏ languages

-The languages of Buyeo, Goguryeo, Dongye and Okjeo were said to be similar to one another but different from the language of the Yilou to the north (believed on non-linguistic grounds to be Tungusic).
+The languages of Buyeo, Goguryeo, Dongye and Okjeo were said to be similar to one another but different from the languages of the Yilou and Mohe to the north (believed on non-linguistic grounds to be Tungusic).

 Other sources suggest that the ruling class of Baekje may have spoken a Puyŏ language.

 The Puyŏ languages are very poorly attested, and their affiliation is unclear.
 However, most researchers in Korea assume that Puyŏ is a branch of the Koreanic language family.

 Other researchers hold a range of views on the affiliation of the Goguryeo language: that the evidence is insufficient to classify it, that it was Japonic, that it was Tungusic, or that was the ancestor of Korean that subsequently spread to the south of the peninsula.

-Puyŏ and Han languages
+Languages of early Korea and eastern Manchuria

 Chinese histories provide the only contemporaneous descriptions of peoples of the Korean peninsula and eastern Manchuria in the early centuries of the common era.

 They contain impressionistic remarks about the languages of the area based on second-hand reports, and sometimes contradict one another.

 Chapter 30 "Description of the Eastern Barbarians" of the Records of the Three Kingdoms records a survey carried out by the Chinese state of Wei after their defeat of Goguryeo in 244.

-The report states that the languages of Buyeo, Goguryeo and Ye were similar, and that the language of Okjeo was only slightly different from them.
+Regarding the languages of Buyeo, Goguryeo, Okjeo and Ye, the report says: